 November.
 In some subjects, such as medicine, these decisions may be as late as the third week of November, due to the timing of BMAT results.
 Decisions about offers will be communicated towards the end of January.
-Details about how you can obtain feedback if you were not successful at this stage can be found on our website.
+Details about how you can obtain feedback if you were not successful at this stage can be found on our website, and will also be supplied via the AAIF, which you complete as part of your application.